erdosn/cv2-mod2-sec15-mongo-lesson/README.md

 ### Questions
-* Update Many...How do we get this to work?
-    * This is something I don't know well...just being honest
-* How to take a dataframe and store it as a database
-* How to store images in a mongodb
+- Column Stores vs Key: Value
+- RDDs

 ### Objectives
 YWBAT
 * write data into a mongo db
-* read data from a a mongo db
+* read data from a mongo db

 ## Steps to run Mongo and PyMongo
 * Step 1: Run `mongod` in your terminal